Fiware/showcase.gsma.dataModels/Transportation/BikeHire/doc/spec.md

         -   (`operative`, `outOfService`, `withIncidence`, `full`, `almostFull`)

-        -   Or any other application-specific
+        -   Or any other application-specific.

     -   Optional